-Would you like to work with people in a medically-related job that’s different every day?
-How about a career that’s always in demand, pays well and has almost limitless specializations?
+Would you like to work with people in a medically related job that’s different every day?
+What about a career that’s always in demand, pays well and has numerous specializations?

 As a part of your training in Radiologic Sciences, you’ll study scientific subjects such as anatomy, physics and radiation safety.
 You’ll learn computer skills specific to your career.
 You’ll also learn how to communicate with patients, solve problems and work with other members of the health care team.